-Ant infestation is the most commonly reported pest problem.
+Ant infestation is the most commonly reported pest control problem.
 These tiny scavengers will enter your home or business looking for moisture and an accessible food source.
-Rotting or damp wood that is moldy can attract ants.
-Ants also feed on sugar, cheese, meats, vegetables, grease, peanut butter, and dead insects.
+Rotting or damp wood can attract ants.
+Ants also feed on sugar, cheese, meats, grease, vegetables, peanut butter, and dead insects.
 It is necessary to properly identify the ant species in order to effectively eradicate them.
 Contact Amtech for pest control services.